 \section{Coverage probabilities}

-The estimation of coverage probabilities, or rare probabilities, is a classical problem in statistics, dating back to the work of Alan M. Turing and Irving J. Good at Bletchley Park in 1940s \citep{Goo(49),Goo(53)}.
-Consider $n$ observable samples to be modeled as a random sample $\mathbf{X}_{n}$ in the classical species sampling framework, and denote by $(N_{j,n})_{j\geq1}$ the frequencies of species in the sample $\mathbf{X}_{n}$.
-Then, the coverage probability of order $r\geq0$ is defined as
+The estimation of coverage probabilities, or rare probabilities, dates back to the early work of Alan M. Turing and Irving J. Good at Bletchley Park in 1940s \citep{Goo(53)}.
+Let $\mathbf{X}_{n}$ be a random sample under the ``classical framework" for SSPs, and denote by $(N_{j,n})_{j\geq1}$ the species' frequencies in $\mathbf{X}_{n}$.
+The coverage probability of order $r\geq0$ is

-That is, the discrete functional $\mathfrak{p}_{r,n}$ is the probability mass of species observed with frequency $r\geq0$ in the sample.
-Of special interest is $\mathfrak{p}_{0,n}$, namely the coverage probability of order $0$, which is typically referred to as the missing mass.
-The problem of estimating $\mathfrak{p}_{r,n}$ first appeared in ecology \citep{Fis(43),Goo(53),Cha(92),Bun(93)}, and over the past three decades its importance has grown dramatically in biological sciences \citep{Kro(99),Mao(04),Gao(07)}.
-In particular, coverage probabilities arise in DNA sequencing data in the form of sample coverage, or saturation, and frequency estimation.
-Sample coverage, i.e. the proportion of molecules in the population that are observed in the sample, is strongly related to the estimation of the population abundance of unobserved molecules (the missing mass), as it is equal to $1-\mathfrak{p}_{0,n}$.
+namely the probability mass of species observed with frequency $r\geq0$ in the sample.
+Of special interest is $\mathfrak{p}_{0,n}$, namely the coverage probability of order $0$, which is referred to as the missing mass.
+The problem of estimating $\mathfrak{p}_{r,n}$ first appeared in ecology \citep{Fis(43),Goo(53),Cha(92),Bun(93)}, and over the past three decades its importance has grown in biological sciences \citep{Kro(99),Mao(04),Gao(07)}.
+Coverage probabilities arise in DNA sequencing data in the form of sample coverage, or saturation, and frequency estimation.
+Sample coverage, i.e. the proportion of molecules in an (infinite) population that are observed in the sample, is related to the estimation of the population abundance of unobserved molecules (the missing mass), as it is equal to $1-\mathfrak{p}_{0,n}$.
 An accurate estimation of the sample coverage allows to determine if the sample is saturated, i.e. all species have been sampled.
-Moreover, sequencing experiments with high sample coverage are crucial to avoid sampling bias and to produce robust findings.
-Given that high sample coverage is often an issue in degraded DNA samples, in metagenomics (such as the study of the microbiome), and in single-cell DNA sequencing, where sample coverage varies in each cell, the correct sample coverage estimation remains critical.
-See \citet[Section 4]{Den(19)} and references therein.
+Sequencing experiments with high sample coverage are crucial to avoid sampling bias and to produce robust findings.
+Given that high sample coverage is often an issue in degraded DNA samples, in metagenomics, such as the study of the microbiome, and in single-cell DNA sequencing, where sample coverage varies in each cell, a correct sample coverage estimation remains critical \citep[Section 4]{Den(19)}.